dblock/code.dblock.org/_posts/2014/2014-01-15-debugging-xctools-nsinternalinconsistencyexception-failed-while-trying-to-gather-build-settings-for-your-scheme.markdown

 -scheme FBSnapshotTestCaseDemo
 ```

-It’s just trying to collect build settings for the scheme specified.
+It's just trying to collect build settings for the scheme specified.

 Interestingly, this succeeds locally for me, but fails on Travis with the following error.